Rufus Wainwright: Unfollow the Rules

+Folkocracy, BBC Proms and Dream Requiem

+On March 7, 2023, Wainwright announced his eleventh studio album, Folkocracy, would be released in June 2023.
+He said, "This album is almost like a recorded birthday party and birthday present to myself.
+I just invited all the singers that I greatly admire and always wanted to sing with."
+On the same day, Wainwright released "Down in the Willow Garden", which features Brandi Carlile.
+On March 24, 2023, Wainwright released the single "Dear World", a piano ballad about healing the world.

+On September 5, 2023, Wainwright appeared at the Royal Albert Hall in the BBC Proms, performing songs from his albums Want One and Want Two specially arranged for the BBC Concert Orchestra, with conductor Sarah Hicks.

+Wainwright's opera, Dream Requiem, premiered in 2024.
+A soundtrack album is due for release in February 2025; actress Meryl Streep is featured.

+Wainwright sang the Canadian national anthem before Game 5 of the 2025 World Series.
+He changed the lyrics from "In all of us command" to "That only us command", which was viewed as protest against US threats of annexation.

 Artistry

 In addition to his tenor singing voice, Wainwright plays piano and guitar, often switching between the two instruments when performing live.
 While some songs feature just Wainwright and his piano, his later work is often accompanied by rock instrumentation or a symphony orchestra, displaying complex layering and harmonies with an operatic feel.
 Wainwright is an opera enthusiast and likes Franz Schubert's lieder.
 Wainwright's music has been described as "popera" (pop opera) or "baroque pop".
 Many of his compositions are densely packed amalgams of strings, horns, operatic choruses, and ragtime rhythms, with a warm vocal timbre.

 He often performs with his sister, Martha Wainwright, on backup vocals.
 Despite critical acclaim, Wainwright has experienced limited commercial success in the United States, although the release of Release the Stars saw increased media attention there, as did the associated 2007 U.S. tour.